cotes2020/jekyll-theme-chirpy/README.md

 # Tempus Spatium
 ## Physics, mathematics and philosophy.
 By Siddhartha Bhattacharjee.

-This project is hosted at https://booodaness.github.io/tempus_spatium/
+This site is hosted at https://booodaness.github.io/tempus_spatium/